Crossroads MVP

 - Third Step

-- May throw a weapon with each hand but gain d1 on the Attack Roll.
+- May throw a weapon with each hand.

 - May not be used with Quick Attack Actions.